 Agree a workable timescale with your contractor.
 Have regular meetings and don’t be afraid to ask lots of questions or query things you don’t understand.
 Ensure all items you are responsible for sourcing arrive when they should.
 Your contractor won’t like waiting, and you could cost yourself time and money if you’re not properly organised.

-8. Get the look without breaking the bank
+11. Get the high-spec look without breaking the bank

 If you are renovating your forever home, then it is probably worth going for a higher spec on both your external and internal furnishings to add longevity.
 However, if you are on a budget or are making improvements for a faster sale, there are ways to get a quality finish without spending a fortune.
 Shop around.
 Keep an eye out for auctions, and architectural salvage yards.

-The easiest way to save money on your kitchen is to go for cheaper units and spend money on good-quality work surfaces and tiles to add that luxury feel.
+The easiest way to cut the cost of a new kitchen is to go for cheaper units and spend money on good-quality work surfaces and tiles to add that luxury feel.
 When purchasing appliances, use a price comparison website to get the best deals, and only buy branded products if they are going to be on display.